TukioHQ/togo/README.md

 go generate
 ```

-The is ensures that the SQL definitions in `files/` are all loaded and converted into SQL bindings, in a new generated file called `sql_gen.go`
+This ensures that the SQL definitions in `files/` are all loaded and converted into SQL bindings, in a new generated file called `sql_gen.go`